saulocantanhede/tfgreek2/docs/features/README.md

 ## Implementation note

-Each Text-Fabric dataset stores all data related to its features in a directory ['/tf/{version}'](../../tf) containing plain Unicode text files with the '.tf' extention.
-The name of each individual file matches the name of its corresponding TF feature.
-These .tf feature files can be read using any ordinairy text editor.
+Each Text-Fabric dataset stores all data related to its features in a directory ['/tf/{version}'](../../tf).
+The data for each individual feature is storedin a plain Unicode text files with the '.tf' extention, with the filename matching the Text-Fabric feature name.
+These feature  files are readable using any ordinairy text editor.